‘Am I safe sleeping next to him?’: Murder victim’s words expose husband - NewsBreak

 “Her children are her living legacy and they will grow to know how much their angel momma loved them and be raised on the Living Word of Christ,” Brittany wrote to Target 8.

 Though Amber Guichelaar wrote notes documenting her husband’s abuse, it’s clear those papers were a secret dairy.
-She told no one about the physical assaults she was enduring.California couple accused of abusing, killing their 1-year-old son
+She told no one about the physical assaults she was enduring.Millions of bees used in pollination die in airline shipping

 Her sister told the detective that she knew the couple had a physical fight several years earlier but thought things had gotten better.